thousandbrainsproject/tbp.monty/docs/how-monty-works/sensor-module/two-d-sensor-module.md

 ![Learned 2D surface models for logo-bearing objects across different supporting surfaces.](../../figures/how-monty-works/learned_surface_model.png)

-In current experiments, `TwoDSensorModule` can learn 2D surface models of logo-bearing objects in the Compositionality Dataset across several supporting surfaces, as shown above.
+In current experiments, `TwoDSensorModule` can learn 2D surface models of logo-bearing objects in the [compositionality dataset](../../overview/benchmark-experiments.md#compositional-datasets) across several supporting surfaces, as shown above.

 Surface-transfer experiments also show that models learned on one surface can often recognize the same logo-bearing objects on another surface.
 The matrix below shows recognition accuracy when models are learned on each surface type and then used for inference on the same or a different supporting surface.